 Recently, some artificial grasses have used recycled polyester yarns, but these yarns are still in their development stages and are not as soft as polyethylene yarns.
 Once fully developed, these yarns will offer more practical attributes as well as the obvious environmental benefits.

-Roof terraces – Depending on the original roof surface an underlay is generally recommended as this helps to protect the surface.
-We offer rubber underlay (10 and 18mm) and also a lightweight 25mm recycled foam shockpad.
+Roof terraces – Depending on the original roof surface an underlay is generally recommended as this helps to protect the surface and allow free drainage.
+We have two products designed for this Lazy Pad and Lazy Foam.
 Using an underlay enables you to avoid directly adhering the artificial grass to the roof system to secure the product in position.

-If you wish to access the roof at a later date, then this install technique makes it more straightforward and there will be no adhesive residue on the original roof surface.
-However, not all roof areas require an underlay, and the surface can simply be adhered at the perimeter so even if you do need access, the only compromise is a small residue left by the glue at the perimeters.
-When installing on a roof garden, balcony or such like you must considor the weight bearing factors.
+When installing on a roof garden, balcony or such like you must consider the weight bearing factors.
 Please call in to speak with one of our technical team to discuss any specific areas you are unsure of.

-For lawns, a minimum pile height of 30mm is recommended.
+For lawns, a minimum pile height of 25mm is recommended.
 Anything shorter and this can sacrifice the natural look you are striving for.
-We offer a number of landscaping prodcuts between 20-40mm, with a 40mm product like our Lazy Supreme V2 offering the sofest and most lush looking finish.
+We offer a number of landscaping products between 20-40mm, with a 37mm product like our Lazy Signature offering the softest and most lush looking finish.

 For terraces, a dense product should be selected, between 14mm – 35mm is generally recommended.
-If you are using the roof space as a lawn then a product such as our Wonder Yarn 26mm or our Lazy Summer 35mm is ideal.
+If you are using the roof space as a lawn then a product such as our Wonder Yarn 26mm or our Lazy Signature is ideal.

-If you are using furniture on the space such as tables and chairs, then a shorter, denser product like our Grass Park range may offer better suitability.
-You have to also considor the weight bearing factors of the roof, but generally this is not an issue.
+If you are using furniture on the space such as tables and chairs, then a shorter, denser product like our Wonder Grass range may offer better suitability.

 This refers to the amount of yarn, the thickness of the yarn and the number of stitches in the product.
 Generally the heavier the product the more yarn content, hence the product will be more expensive.
 However, it also depends on the shape of the yarn and colour of the yarn(s) in the product.
 A shaped yarn and more vibrant coloured yarn is more expensive to produce, so if 2 products are similar in spec (dtex, density, pile height etc), the colour could be the difference.
 As a company we only supply the highest grade products and only use the highest grade yarns.
 Find out more about us.